 What YouTube Vanced Was

-YouTube Vanced was a modified version of the official YouTube app for Android.
-It was not available on the Google Play Store and was distributed independently.
-The project gained popularity because it offered features that many users wanted but were not available in the standard YouTube app without a paid subscription.
+YouTube Vanced was a modified build of the official YouTube app for Android.
+It never appeared on the Google Play Store and was distributed on its own.
+It caught on because it offered features the standard app kept behind a paid subscription.

-- Background playback — Continue listening to videos with the screen off or while using other apps
+- Background playback: videos kept playing with the screen off or while other apps were open

-- Ad blocking — Remove video and banner advertisements
+- Ad blocking: video and banner ads were removed

-- SponsorBlock integration — Skip sponsored segments within videos
+- SponsorBlock integration: sponsored segments inside videos were skipped automatically

-- Playback controls — Override resolution, speed, and codec preferences
+- Playback controls: resolution, speed, and codec preferences could be overridden

-- Picture-in-Picture — Watch videos in a floating window
+- Picture-in-Picture: videos played in a floating window

-- Return YouTube Dislike — View dislike counts on videos
+- Return YouTube Dislike: dislike counts stayed visible

 Current Status

-The original YouTube Vanced project was discontinued in March 2022.
-The Vanced team announced the shutdown and removed official download links.
+The project was discontinued in March 2022.
+Team Vanced announced the shutdown and removed the official download links.
 Since then:

-- No new official Vanced builds have been released
+- No new official builds have been released

 - Vanced Manager no longer receives updates